 - Enter the full URL to an external site.
 For example

 [[http://fplanque.com]]will create a link like this: http://fplanque.com

-The link title is optional (see below).
-You can add an explicit link title after the destination (separate with space).
+The link title is/text to display optional (see below).
+You can add an explicit text to display after the destination (separate with space).
 For example: